Nicola van Houbraken: Garland paintings

 Some of van Houbraken's works fall into the genre of the so-called 'garland paintings'.
-Garland paintings are a type of still life invented in early 17th century Antwerp by Jan Brueghel the Elder and subsequently practised by leading Flemish still life painters, such as Daniel Seghers.
+Garland paintings are a type of still life popularized in early 17th century Antwerp by Jan Brueghel the Elder and subsequently practised by leading Flemish still life painters, such as Daniel Seghers.
 Paintings in this genre initially showed a flower or, less frequently, fruit garland around a devotional image or portrait.
 In the later development of the genre, the devotional image was replaced by other subjects such as portraits, mythological subjects and allegorical scenes.
 Daniel Seghers developed the illusionistic aspects of the genre by replacing the cartouche portraits with paintings of bas reliefs and sculptures.
 By using trompe-l'œil effects, Seghers was able to create the illusion of three-dimensionality, for instance by including elements that look as if they protrude outside of the picture frame.
 The aim was to give the viewer the impression that they were not looking at a painting but at a real garland of flowers around a genuine sculptured cartouche.
 Abraham Brueghel, the grandson of Jan Brueghel the Elder, introduced the genre into Italy where he worked for 40 years, first in Rome and then in Naples where he died in 1697.
 The Calabrian Prince Antonio Ruffo was an admirer of Brueghel’s works several of which he collected at his palace near Messina.
 Van Houbraken may have become familiar with the garland paintings there.